EligibleDev/learning_typescript/README.md

 # Lesson 13

 When we don't know what the type of a variable that's inside the interface we're building, we can use the <T> to take the type from the programmer that will use the interface in future.

+# Lesson 14

+Enums are set of prebuilt types.
+And when we use it, it returns the index of the type that we selected.